quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Agreement on Signer Balances

 Each active Signer’s balance, and thus its voting power, changes every cycle as the result of multiple reward and penalty transactions being written to the Notary Group Chain Tree by multiple Rewards Committees.
-The rewards for reaching consensus on proposals in cycle $$C$$ aren’t known until at least cycle $$C+4$$, when the consensus process times out.
-However, since Signers clocks are not necessarily in sync Signers must wait to see `CYCLE_END` transaction for $$C+4$$ posted to Notary Group Chain Tree, which defines the “official” set of all transactions from $$C$$ that were notarized and will be rewarded.
+The rewards for reaching consensus on proposals in cycle $C$ aren’t known until at least cycle $C+4$, when the consensus process times out.
+However, since Signers clocks are not necessarily in sync Signers must wait to see `CYCLE_END` transaction for $C+4$ posted to Notary Group Chain Tree, which defines the “official” set of all transactions from $C$ that were notarized and will be rewarded.

 ```
 CYCLE_END